-Tours of Chernobyl usually start in Chernobyl itself.
+Tours of Chernobyl usually start in Chernobyl town itself.
 Chernobyl today is completely empty: empty apartment buildings with shut windows; empty shuttered shops; what appears to be a school or a library, and on the other side a statue representing a winged angel.

 The DUGA has been nicknamed “the Russian Woodpecker” because of the constant tapping noise it made.
-When I visited, it stood there, enormous and silent – an eerie sight that left me seriously speechless.

-The Kopachi Kindergarten was another interesting sight.
+The Kopachi Kindergarten is another interesting sight.
 It is one of the few accessible buildings.
 The village – which was 7 km away from Reactor 4, was so badly affected by the radiation that it was completely buried.
 The kindergarten is one of the very few buildings that are a testimony of its existence.